CatoTH/antragsgruen/README.md

 - Ensuring that all functionality is accessible with the keyboard.
 - Screenreader functionality is currently tested using VoiceOver.
 - For validation, [Total Validator](https://www.totalvalidator.com/), [WAVE](https://wave.webaim.org/) and the Mozilla Firefox accessibility validation is used. **Known limitations** of Total Validator and WAVE here are the inaccurate contrast checking for gradients in headlines and buttons.
 Firefox checks them correctly.
-For Firefox, the main limitation is that it inaccurately classifys elements as interactive that have a `$(element).on("click", ".subselecor", handler)`-listener that is actually targeted to dynamic child elements.
+For Firefox, the main limitation is that it inaccurately classifies elements as interactive that have a `$(element).on("click", ".subselecor", handler)`-listener that is actually targeted to dynamic child elements.

 Known limitations: